 Biodiversity is a core component of sustainable development and has an important role to play in developing locally distinctive and sustainable communities.
 The conservation and enhancement of biodiversity is vital in our response to climate change and in the delivery of key ecosystem services such as food, flood management, pollination and provision of clean air and water.

 We contribute to the implementation of the Local Biodiversity Action Plan LBAP (the Leicester, Leicestershire & Rutland Biodiversity Action Plan).
-The LBAP has identified 18 priority habitats and 9 groups of species which are relevant to the borough.
+The LBAP has identified 18 priority habitats and nine groups of species which are relevant to the borough.

 The Plan sets targets for their conservation and outlines mechanisms for achieving these targets.
-More details can be found at Leicestershire and Rutland Wildlife trust.
+More details can be found at Leicestershire and Rutland Wildlife Trust.